Mortgage Points Calculator

 What is a no-cost mortgage and how does it relate to points?

-A no-cost mortgage covers closing costs by charging a slightly higher interest rate — the inverse of discount points.
-Instead of paying upfront to lower the rate, you accept a higher rate to eliminate closing costs.
-No-cost loans are advantageous when you plan to sell or refinance within 3–5 years, because the higher rate's cost over that period is less than the closing costs paid would have been.
-Points and no-cost loans sit at opposite ends of the upfront-vs-ongoing cost spectrum.
+A no-cost mortgage is a loan where the lender covers closing costs (origination, title, appraisal) by charging a slightly higher interest rate — the inverse of discount points.
+Instead of paying points to lower the rate, you accept a higher rate to eliminate upfront costs.
+No-cost loans are beneficial when you plan to sell or refinance within a few years, since the higher rate's cost over that short period is less than the closing costs you would have paid.
+Points and no-cost loans sit at opposite ends of the same rate-vs-upfront-cost spectrum.